joicodes/cs1.3-draft/Assignments/TechnicalArticle.md

 #### Writing Your Article
 * Begin writing the article section by section.
 You might have to revisit the documentation and other articles that you read before in order to beef up these sections.
 * Make sure to incorporate your own ideas.
 Anything that you found interesting or enlightening when you were doing research.
 If you have ideas for an analogy that might make the topic more accessible, definitely include that to communicate the idea.

-#### Technical Article Requirements

-1. **Images and Diagrams:** Your article must include 3 or more images.
-Although meme images might make your article more fun to read, at least 3 images must be relevant to the topic, like a diagram that visually illustrates a point made in the article.

-2. **Code Sample:** You must include a code sample (or at least pseudocode for an algorithm) that illustrates some point from your article.
-There is no specific length requirement for your code sample, but it should be relevant and help reinforce the reader’s understanding of your topic.

-3. **Article Length:** Your finished article must be 400 to 800 words long.

-4. **Publishing:** You must publish your article online for the world to read.
-For this assignment, please submit a Google Doc, but after completion of this course, I recommend that you post a revised version to Medium to share on your portfolio.

 #### Citations